-Do you worry about perhaps making an error at work?
+Do you worry about making an error at work?
 Perhaps you're concerned about making a mistake or offending a coworker with candid criticism.
 Although it's normal to feel this way, a lack of self-confidence may keep you from succeeding in a career and realizing your full potential.

 We are frequently our own worst judges.
 It might be hard to grow, though, if you're always doubting your skills and accomplishments.
 Therefore, don't berate yourself!
 Stop talking negatively about yourself; instead, concentrate on all the wonderful abilities you possess and the accomplishments you have made.
 Think about what you can achieve rather than stating, I can't.